OCWC22/RL-stablebaseline-scientist/coding_updates_1.md

 - Implement actual neural networks for the world model, policy, and curiosity components
 - Conduct more extensive evaluation on the implemented MB-PPO with more episodes and environments
 - Directly compare model-free vs. model-based sample efficiency once implementation is complete
+## 05-03-2025 - Enhanced Algorithm Comparison with Detailed Implementation Notes

+### Files Updated:
+- `/Users/chen/Projects/RL-stablebaseline-scientist/algorithm_comparison.md`: Added comprehensive implementation details

+### Description:
+Expanded the algorithm comparison document with detailed notes on each algorithm's configuration, runtime characteristics, and observed behaviors to enhance reproducibility.

+### Reasoning:
+Detailed implementation notes are essential for reproducibility in RL research.
+By documenting specific hyperparameters, environment configurations, hardware details, and algorithm behavior patterns, we enable others to verify our findings and build upon our work.

+### Trade-offs:
+- Increased document length versus comprehensive detail
+- Focus on CartPole-v1 specifics rather than general algorithm characteristics
+- Detailed technical specifications may be overwhelming for non-technical stakeholders

+### Considerations:
+- Added actual hyperparameter values used in each algorithm implementation
+- Included runtime metrics and observed patterns across different environments
+- Documented hardware and software configurations for both local and Colab tests
+- Added notes on the MB-PPO skeleton's implementation details for completeness

+### Future Work:
+- Create more visualizations of training progression (e.g., learning curves)
+- Run systematic ablation studies for hyperparameters
+- Expand testing to more complex environments
+- Document the complete MB-PPO implementation once it's built